Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 Quiz 1 has been released and is due by **February 13**.

-Assignment 2 will be released later this week, but won't be due until **February 20**.
+Assignment 2 will be released later this week, but it won't be due until **February 20**.

 Quiz 2 will be released later this week on Thursday or Friday.